Have you ever wondered how and why crossing the exact same combination of mares and stallions doesn’t result in offspring with the same traits?

 Mr Cantolla (rest his soul), did us all proud in his ability to make biology interesting and this lessons are as clear in my head today as I write this, as it was around 23 years ago.

-There is no way to know 100% if the crossing of a mare and stallion is going to give you what you desire in baby colt without having a deep genetic analysis done.
+There is no way to know 100% if the crossing of a mare and stallion is going to give you what you desire in a baby colt without having a deep genetic analysis done.
 In humans there are DNA and genetic comparative marker studies done, so they can pick out the traits with DNA, but the database just doesn’t exist in horses.

 With the “Good Bone” combinations I used as examples, the fillys (Pink Square) born would have 100% odds of having good bone themselves.